rvivek/rvivek.github.io/_posts/2015-12-06-competitive-programming.md

 Programming contests usually follow a format where you are given a set of interesting problems and a fixed time to solve.
 I used to participate a lot in programming contests & some of the things have helped me in running HackerRank

 1. Sub problems
 The problem statement in a programming contest is usually daunting, but the first thing you do is to split into smaller problems.
 Once you identify the right sub-problems, you try to solve each of them and then merge.
 It’s very similar to any problem you encounter in a startup.
 The actual problem (how to grow MAU or achieve quarterly revenue numbers, etc.) looks scary but split them into sub-problems & identify how to solve each of them.
-Solving by first principles.
+Solve by first principles.

 2. Patterns
-As you continue to solve more problems, you notice a pattern on how to solve a certain type of problem.
+As you continue to solve more problems, you notice a pattern on how to solve a certain type of problem & also the right set of sub-problems.
 This helps you to solve faster.
 As you build the company, you can see patterns emerge, both good & bad which you can detect early and act fast.
 For eg: when I am trying to hire someone, it’s now easy to figure out if they are going to join us or not and act accordingly.

 3. Brute force
 Once you identify the sub-problems & know how to merge, the first thing you do is to code a brute-force solution.
 You need to see if your idea even works for the smaller constraint.
 Once it succeeds, you start to optimize for larger constraints.
 In a startup, fix the problem right now before it bloats up and work in parallel to solve it in the longer term.